lynnfaraday/aresmush.com/_root/tutorials/manage/upgrades.md

 Sometimes, rather than dealing with the conflict it's easier to just copy/paste the code for that file from [GitHub](http://github.com/aresmush/aresmush) and start fresh.
 Once you have the new main Ares version, you can redo your custom changes.

 If you run into trouble resolving conflicts, don't be shy about [asking for help](/feedback).

-## Your Own Fork

-It's never too late to create your own [custom GitHub fork](/tutorials/code/git) to have a place to store your code.
-[Ask for help](/feedback) if you get stuck.